N-Wouda/ALNS/README.md

 If you wish to dive right in, the [documentation][7] contains example notebooks showing how the ALNS library may be used.
 These include:

 - The travelling salesman problem (TSP), [here][2].
-We solve an instance of 131 cities to within 2% of optimality, using simple destroy and repair heuristics with a post-processing step.
+We solve an instance of 131 cities in one minute to a 2% optimality gap, using very simple destroy and repair heuristics.
 - The cutting-stock problem (CSP), [here][4].
 We solve an instance with 180 beams over 165 distinct sizes to within 1.35% of optimality in only a very limited number of iterations.